kchapelier/ngram-word-generator/README.md

 **Options**

- - *lengthMin :* Minimum length of the word included in the dictionary.
+ - *lengthMin :* Minimum length of the words included in the dictionary.
- - *lengthMax :* Maximum length of the word included in the dictionary.
+ - *lengthMax :* Maximum length of the words included in the dictionary.
 Default to lengthMin.

 ## CLI